Seisen International School: Campus overview

 There are 35 general classrooms, 3 indoor playrooms, a multipurpose room and a kindergarten hall.
-The facilities also include three science laboratories (for biology, chemistry, and physics classes), a cafeteria, a drama room, a music room, an art room, a pottery room, a media center, and a computer center which includes a large computer classroom, a smaller, drop-in computer lab which is available both during and after school, and an Information Technology room.
+The facilities also include three science laboratories (for biology, chemistry, and physics classes), a cafeteria, a drama room, a music room, an art room, a pottery room, a media center, two design technology classrooms equipped with 3D printers, laser cutters, woodworking and other product design equipment, and an Information Technology room.
 The school has an infirmary and a full-time nurse on duty.
 The facilities also include a convent building and a chapel.
 In 2013, a new futsal field was added to expand the ever-growing Seisen campus, as well as to provide further opportunities for physical exercise, including PE classes and extracurriculars.

 The school’s libraries together have a collection of more than 18,000 volumes and subscribe to 65 periodicals and 6 newspapers.
 The media center houses filmstrips, records, cassettes, maps, transparencies, and audiovisual equipment.

 Sports facilities include tennis courts, three playgrounds, a kindergarten play area (with sandbox and play equipment), and a full-size gymnasium with a locker room.
 The swimming pool at St. Mary's International School is used for the swimming team.